zhephyn/zhephyn.github.io/_posts/2025-04-18-an-introduction-to-ruby-code-blocks-part-2.md

  => "John Doe"
 ```

 In the above code, we see that the output is still the same as the initial "full_name" method regardless of the fact that we left out the Ampersand.
-The above code works because when passing the code block to the "full_name" method, we handled the conversion of the code block into a Proc object ourselves by calling Proc.new.
+The above code works because when passing the code block to the "full_name" method, we handled the conversion of the code block into a Proc object manually by calling Proc.new.
 In the output we also notice that the first_name object is a Proc object meaning the conversion of the code block into a Proc object was successful.

 This highlights the importance of the Ampersand.
 For a given code block to be termed as an explicit code block, ruby has to convert it into a Proc object.
 This can be achieved either automatically(by prefixing the "first_name" parameter with the Ampersand(&) and have Ruby handle the conversion of the code block into a Proc object behind the scenes as in the initial version of the full_name method) or manually where by we handle the conversion of the code block into a Proc object our selves by calling **Proc.new**.
 You can choose either based on what you prefer though my personal preference is to use the Ampersand as that's one less thing to think about in case things go wrong.